AbhiNavneet/notes_draft/Data_Processing/Step 1 - The Numpy Library.md

 np.sin, np.sinh # Sin and hyperbolic sin of each element in the array

-hp.cos, np.cosh # Cos and hyperbolic cos of each element in the array
+np.cos, np.cosh # Cos and hyperbolic cos of each element in the array

-hp.tan, np.tanh # Tan and hyperbolic tan of each element in the array
+np.tan, np.tanh # Tan and hyperbolic tan of each element in the array
 ```

 > **Binary** ufuncs are basically ibuilt vectorized numpy functions that can be applied between two arrays of the same size and object type.